apollographql/apollo/docs/source/tutorial/client.md

 To connect Apollo Client to React, you will need to invoke the `ApolloProvider` component exported from the `react-apollo` package.
 The `ApolloProvider` component is similar to React’s context provider.
 It wraps your React app and places the client on the context, which allows you to access it from anywhere in your component tree.

-Open `src/index.js` and the update the code:
+Open `src/index.js` and the update the code to be:

 _src/index.js_